Blue Marble University

 “Seat time”, which is the foundation of “accreditation” in the USA, is the old fashioned, outdated requirement that a student spend a required amount of time (usually 4 years) and/or take required general studies courses in order to receive a Bachelors Degree.
 Even the USA Department of Education in its “National Education Technology Plan 2010” has recognized that “seat time” has got to go.
 At Page 12 of the report: “One of the most basic assumptions in our education system [accreditation] is time-based or “seat-time” measures of educational attainment…. [colleges and universities should be organized] around competence rather than seat time and others that enable more flexible scheduling that fits studentsʼ individual needs rather than traditional academic periods and lockstep curriculum pacing.”

 We reject “seat time”.
-Our program is organised to achieve competence, and the undergraduate portion of this combination BS/MD degree program is designed to be the runway for entry into the 3 year online MD program.
+Our program is organized to achieve competence, and the undergraduate portion of this combination BS/MD degree program is designed to be the runway for entry into the 3 year online MD program.

 * * * *